jaked332/jaked332.github.io/essays/reflection-on-use-of-ai.md

    ChatGPT excelled at breaking down complex topics into digestible parts.
 I used it to learn various aspects of the course, such as TypeScript tips, specific npm/npx commands, and the fundamentals of server-side rendering.

-7. **Answering a Question in Class or Discord**
+7. **Answering a Question in Class or on Discord**

-   I did not use ChatGPT for questions in class or on Discord.
-Most of these questions were logistical (due dates, missing links) and could be answered easily by peers or instructors.
+    I did not use ChatGPT to answer questions in class or on Discord.
+Most of the questions I received were asked during the final project period and were logistical in nature (due dates, missing links) and could be answered directly.
+Therefore, I did not see a need for AI in those situations.

 8. **Asking or Answering a "Smart Question"**